newdigate/kube-ingress-expressjs/README.md

     * add a CNAME for a sub-domain and point the CNAME to the public IP address of your cluster

 * create an expressjs **deployment**
+  * using alexellis2/service:0.3.5 container image to deploy a simple nodejs application webapp using expressjs
   <details> <summary>click to expand expressjs-deployment.yaml</summary>

   ``` yaml
   apiVersion: apps/v1
   kind: Deployment